Nitin-riyal/weather-app/README.md

 # weather-app
-This is the my first weather app project created in node js and express
+This is the my first weather app project created in node js and express.
+Author: Nitn Riyal.